 For some time now I've wanted to convey my particular approach to Adventure Design in as concise and yet complete a manner as possible.

 I've made attempts to do this in the past and a number of previous posts touch on the subject to varying degrees.
 Honestly, I don't feel as if I've been able to properly explain what I do very well at all.
-It is a thing that comes very natural to me, something I've been doing for over 40 years now and as such, I've found it difficult to put into words in a way others can understand.
+It is a thing that comes very naturally to me, something I've been doing for over 40 years now and as such I've found it difficult to put it into words in a way others can understand.